 The fabric folds pretty nicely when pulled up.
 Sometimes you may need to help the folds a bit with your fingers to make it look nicer.

 And in case anyone is worried, right after I took these photos, I attached some little thingies to the window panes up at the very top to wrap the strings around to keep them out of reach of the kiddos.
 I don’t know what the technical terms are, but you know what I’m talking about.
 I was stressed out about doing this as soon as they were installed for safety reasons!

 I really am pleased with how they turned out!
 And it was so much cheaper than buying them!
 Here’s the cost break down for me:

 2 yards of Joel Dewberry fabric in Napsack @ $9/yard = $22 (tax + shipping)

 2 sets of mini blinds off of Amazon @ 5 each = FREE (because I had giftcards earned with swagbucks!!)

 Store bought roman shades start around $35 each…so making them yourself will save you a ton…plus you can totally customize them to be exactly what you want!!

-I’m planning on making another one for the living room.
+I’m planning on making some more DIY window treatments for the living room.
 Now to figure out what fabric to use…